Army vs. Bucknell NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Bucknell has combined with its opponents to score more than 61 points in one game this season.
+- Bucknell's games have gone over 61 points in just one opportunity this season.

-- The two teams combine to score 42.7 points per game, 18.3 less than the total in this contest.
+- The combined points per game average of the two teams, 42.7, is 18.3 points fewer than Saturday's over/under.

-- This contest's total is 0.7 points above the 60.3 these two squads combine to surrender per game this season.
+- This contest's over/under is 0.7 points above the 60.3 these two squads combine to allow per game this season.

-- The Black Knights and their opponents score an average of 47.1 points per game, 13.9 fewer than Saturday's total.

-- The 40.9 PPG average total in Bison games this season is 20.1 points fewer than this game's over/under.
+- The average total in Black Knights games this season is 47.1, 13.9 points fewer than Saturday's total of 61 .

 Army Stats and Trends

+- Army has four wins against the spread in eight games this year.

-- Army's games this year have hit the over on four of eight set point totals (50%).
+- Army's games this year have gone over the total in four out of eight opportunities (50%).

-- Army is 1-3 against the spread and 3-1 overall this season when the team puts up more than 34.3 points.
+- Army is 1-3 against the spread and 3-1 overall in games when it records more than 34.3 points.

-- Army is 0-2 against the spread and 1-1 overall when the team picks up over 439.9 yards.
+- When Army piles up more than 439.9 yards, the team is 0-2 against the spread and 1-1 overall.

 - This year, the Black Knights have turned the ball over six times, six more than the Bison's takeaways (0).